monsoonmaelstrom/book2/book2.md

 It’s a new order.

 Then there’s me.
 I feel like I’m being suffocated.
 Like I can’t breathe.
 I look around, and it seems like everyone else is fine.
 Even Alex seems *fine*.
 And I can’t understand it.
 How are they okay with this?
 How are they okay with letting Liam’s life be used as collateral for her own?
 With allowing her to force us all to take her back to Branton?
 With her decision to become involved in the Allied Polities politics?

 As if there’s any surer way to start a war than to let her rule Avonare.

 I’ve been spending a lot of time alone on the roof, thinking.
 Weighing my options.
 Considering things.
-Endeavoring to act instead of react, because Peter was right about that.
+Endeavoring to act instead of react, because Peter was right about that, as much as I hate to admit it.

 Liam has tried more than once to convince me to come inside.
 Alex and Davy have both been up here to do the same.
 Gavin was up here a few hours ago.